 Mandatory vaccination policies can be considered lawful and reasonable, based on industry-specific considerations.
 In an era before COVID-19, this was only ever contested with the annual flu vaccine.
 But now, it has become strongly encouraged for aged care workers to get the COVID-19 vaccination, and some workers are objecting.
-This is particularly relevant as one of the pre-requisites of getting the COVID-19 vaccine is that you haven’t had a flu vaccine, creating competing priorities for health conscious individuals, as well as those who fall under the industry-specific ambit.

 Whilst the issue of mandatory COVID-19 vaccines remains undetermined at this stage, Courts have recognised the ability of employers to terminate employment for failure to comply with other mandatory vaccination programs.

 The Fair Work Commission recently held in Barber v Goodstart Early Learning FWC 2156 that breaching a childcare employer’s mandatory vaccination policy constituted grounds for fair dismissal.
 In this case, Barber objected to the vaccination due to a “sensitive immune system” and other medical grounds, but failed to obtain a medical certificate exempting her from requiring the vaccine.
 In determining that the mandatory vaccination policy was reasonable, the Fair Work Commission considered various factors including;

 - Goodstart’s occupational health and safety obligations under the relevant legislation;

 - The unique risk to children who cannot get vaccinated due to their age;

 - Whether the policy allowed for medical exemption; and